devgine/composer-php/README.md

 ## Components
-All image tags based on alpine 3.18.
+All image tags are based on alpine.
 Below is the list of tools with their preinstalled version according to the version of PHP.

 | Image tag                                           | PHP | Composer | PHP Unit | XDebug | Rector | PHPStan | PHP CS FIXER | PHP MD | PHP CPD |